 Self-reliance in the Chinese news media

-Written by Yusi DU, visualization by Young YANG
+Written by Yusi DU, data analysis and visualization by Young YANG

 “Self-Reliance”(自力更生) is a familiar slogan to many Chinese people.
 Commonly used in Maoist propaganda, self-reliance was often used to refer to achieving independence for China — either economically, politically or militarily — through the strength and hard work.